Cosmic Cafe & Outer Space Art Gallery

 The Man for the Job

 Not long ago, I read that the average American man goes through seven career changes in his working life.
-While this number may seem high to vocationally stable people like doctors, lawyers and car thieves, it’s nothing to writers like myself.
+While this number may seem high to vocationally stable people like doctors, lawyers and drug dealers, it’s nothing to writers like myself.

 In any case, no matter how poorly rejection letters are written, they all mean the same thing: no million-dollar advance in the foreseeable future.
 This, in turn, means that the aspiring author needs to find some form of gainful employment.
 And that often involves a career change.